 Nestle and Cocoa Plan

 Nestle's Cocoa Plan aims to increase "suppliers’ profitability, secure high-quality cocoa for its business, and address supply chain issues such as child labour, gender inequality and poor social conditions."
 Unlike Mars and Hershey that have pledged 100 percent sustainably sourced cocoa, it pledges to continually increase the amount of sustainably sourced cocoa yearly.
-In 2015, Nestle exceeded its objective of purchasing 100,000 tons of cocoa (25 percent of its total cocoa purchases) though the Cocoa Plan.
-It also "trained 44,617 farmers, distributed 1.6 million plants and built or refurbished 40 schools over four years."
+In 2017, Nestle exceeded its objective of purchasing 150,000 tons of cocoa though the Cocoa Plan.

 The Lindt & Sprungli Farming Program

 Lindt chocolates also uses its own sustainability program: the Lindt and Sprungli Farming Program.
-The program, currently in place in Ghana and Ecuador, traces cocoa beans back to their origin and supports farmers and their communities according to their specific needs.
-Since 2008, more than 45,000 farmers have participated in the program.
+The program, currently in place in five Ghana, Ecuador, Madagascar, Papua New Guinea and the Dominican Republic, races cocoa beans back to their origin and supports farmers and their communities according to their specific needs.
+Since 2008, more than 60,000 farmers have participated in the program.